-Off Grid Electric (OGE) is a ground-breaking company based in San Francisco and Arusha, Tanzania, with the ambitious aim of powering off-grid homes across Africa with affordable, renewable energy.
-OGE currently provides solar systems to homes and businesses in rural communities through an innovative financial solution.
+ZOLA Electric (ZOLA) is a ground-breaking company based in San Francisco and Arusha, Tanzania, with the ambitious aim of powering off-grid homes across Africa with affordable, renewable energy.
+ZOLA provides solar systems to homes and businesses in rural communities through an innovative financial solution.
 It offers “solar as a service” to customers who suffer from an expensive grid, an unreliable grid, or have no grid access at all.
 The company applies the mobile phone industry’s business model to the provision of light and electric power, whereby customers pre-pay for electrical services using mobile money.

-OGE was one of the first organizations to offer pay-as-you-go solar home systems, which made basic electricity services (such as clean, bright light and phone charging) accessible to the poorest for as little as USD 0.19 a day.
-With the growth of pay-as-you-go solar home systems in East Africa, OGE is fulfilling an important niche for very affordable, entry-level systems.
+ZOLA was one of the first organizations to offer pay-as-you-go solar home systems, which made basic electricity services (such as clean, bright light and phone charging) accessible to the poorest for as little as USD 0.19 a day.
+With the growth of pay-as-you-go solar home systems in East Africa, ZOLA is fulfilling an important niche for very affordable, entry-level systems.

-- OGE’s Million Solar Homes Fund, a novel USD 45 million debt financing fund to finance distributed solar leasing to sub-Saharan African households, is the largest fund of its kind.
+- ZOLA's Million Solar Homes Fund, a novel USD 45 million debt financing fund to finance distributed solar leasing to sub-Saharan African households, is the largest fund of its kind.

-- OGE is already at around 1,000 employees, 90% of which are on the ground in Africa, nearly all of which are hired from the country where the operations are focused.
-If OGE is successful, in future years the job creation would be well over 10,000.
+- ZOLA is already at around 1,000 employees, 90% of which are on the ground in Africa, nearly all of which are hired from the country where the operations are focused.
+If ZOLA is successful, in future years the job creation would be well over 10,000.

 Approximately one in five people around the world lack access to reliable energy and electricity.
 In Sub-Saharan Africa, this amounts to over 600 million people.
 Demand in this region is also projected to increase four-fold by 2040.
 The majority of un-electrified households in the developing world use kerosene as the primary source of fuel to light their homes.
 Burning kerosene emits a number of gases into the atmosphere, with the most prominent among them being CO2 and black carbon.